-As part of the application package, the applicant has submitted pictures of the existing structure depicting its current condition.
-The applicant has provided specifications of the proposed roofing material, as well as a digital rendering depicting the proposed improvement.
-Pictures have also been submitted of the structures on nearby properties to demonstrate that the proposed improvements are consistent with the character of nearby structures.
+As part of the application package, the applicant has submitted pictures of the existing lot.
+The applicant has provided construction drawings and specifications of the proposed structure, as well as a site plan depicting the proposed location of the structure on the property.
+Pictures have also been submitted of the structures on nearby properties to demonstrate that the proposed building is consistent with the character of nearby structures.